kegi9195/math2001-fall2018/README.md

 ---
 ## Course Description
-Formal introduction to the concepts of logic, finite and infinite sets, functions, methods of proof and axiomatic systems.
-Learning mathematical expressions in writing is an integral part of the course.
+Introduces the ideas of rigor and proof through an examination of basic set theory, existential and universal quantifiers, elementary counting, discrete structures, and additional topics.

+*Department enforced prerequisite:* MATH 1300 or MATH 1310 or APPM 1345 or APPM 1350 (minimum grade C-).

 This course emphasizes the reading and writing of mathematical proofs.

----
-## Learning Outcomes
+### Learning Outcomes

-Students will gain proficiency in reading and writing proofs, as well as solving computational problems, concerning the following topics:
+Students will gain proficiency in reading and writing mathematical proofs, as well as solving computational problems.

-See the list of [Course Objectives](#course-objectives) below for more details.
+### Writing Intensive Aspect
+This class will use writing to promote the learning of course materials and written assignments will contribute significantly to the student's grade.
+In particular, students will be actively engaged in the reading and writing of formal and informal proofs of mathematical statements.

+An important aspect of the writing component that will be elucidated over the course of the semester is the problem of determining what constitutes a mathematical proof and at what level of detail and formality a proof should be presented.
+Developing the skills required to determine the appropriate presentation style of mathematical arguments requires a lot of practice and experience; one objective of this course is to give the students an opportunity to gain such experience.

 --------------------------------------------------------------------
 ## Textbook Information
-### Recommended Books
+### Required Books
 We will use the following textbooks in this class.

 1. [Book of Proof](http://www.people.vcu.edu/~rhammack/BookOfProof/) by Hammack.